 Although not required to work as sculptors, aspiring professionals can pursue bachelor's and even master's degrees in fine arts.
 In addition to artistic ability, creativity and manual dexterity, sculptors should have good marketing and sales skills, which can help them promote and sell their work.
-While the U.S. Bureau of Labor Statistics (BLS) does not provide job growth and salary figures specifically to sculptors, in May 2015, it reported that fine artists, such as illustrators, painters and sculptors, earned an average annual salary of $54,170.
-Between 2014 and 2024, craft and fine artists overall can expect a 2%, or slower than average, increase in employment opportunities, also according to the BLS.
+While the U.S. Bureau of Labor Statistics (BLS) does not provide job growth and salary figures specifically to sculptors, in May 2018, it reported that fine artists, such as illustrators, painters and sculptors, earned an average annual salary of $58,370.
+Between 2018 and 2028, craft and fine artists overall can expect a 1%, or little to no change, in employment opportunities, also according to the BLS.

 Step 1: Earn a BFA

 A Bachelor of Fine Arts in Sculpture program can provide students with the opportunity to explore the art and history of sculpture.
 Undergraduate coursework in this program includes courses in art history, sketching, casting and molding.
 Students in their final two years of study can choose electives that expose them to different sculpting materials, such as clay, fabric, glass, metal, wire, wood or stone, or a combination of materials.

 - Participate in an internship.
 Schools typically assist students in finding internship opportunities.
 An internship can give students valuable first-hand experience in the field and help a form networking connections.

 - Take business courses.
 Electives in business can help aspiring sculptors develop the necessary sales and marketing skills they need to promote and sell their work.